mskri/tech-dictionary/README.md

-# Techdionary - Tech abbreviations, terms, words and phrases you can easily search.
+# Tech dictionary - Tech abbreviations, terms, words and phrases you can easily search.

 IT world is full of mysterious and incomprehensible abbreviations and words.
 Finding a meaning to them can sometimes be difficult and time-consuming.
 Here's